-Ronnie Wood's interest in art long precedes his breakthrough with the Rolling Stones.
-Born in Middlesex in 1947, he grew up surrounded by a family full of creatives.
-Both of his older brothers were graphic artists and he followed in their footsteps, first showing a talent for painting at the tender age of three.
-His artworks were featured on the BBC One television programme Sketch Club, an achievement that Wood described as an awakening to art.
+Ronnie Wood's interest in art long precedes his breakthrough in music.
+Born in Hillingdon, Middlesex in 1947, he grew up as part of a creative family; his two older brothers were graphic artists and he followed in their footsteps, first showing a talent for painting at the tender age of three.

 As a boy barely in double digits, Wood "bombarded" the BBC's late fifties art programme Sketch Club with his artworks; not only did he eventually have his paintings put on display on the show, but he later won a competition to have them exhibited at the host's gallery.
 Ronnie described this achievement as his awakening to art.
 After nurturing his abilities throughout childhood and into his teenage years, Wood enrolled at Ealing College of Art in London, studying alongside his future peers in the rock scene Pete Townshend of The Who and Freddie Mercury of Queen.